tessam30/Tools/Tools.md

 [htmlwidgets][4] - Use JavaScript visualization libraries at the R console, just like plots
 [ggplot2][8] [help][9] - For making simple, yet elegant graphics
 [Steamgraphs][3] - Stacked area graphs with a free baseline
+[ProjectTemplate][28] - system for automating the thoughtless parts of a data analysis project

 **Stata**
 [avplot][22] - regress postestimation diagnostic plots (one of many)